Abdalkadercyber/lazyrecon/README.md

-🕵️ LazyRecon - Automated Reconnaissance Script
+🕵️ LazyRecon - Automated Reconnaissance Script (made with help of AI)

 LazyRecon is a powerful bash script that automates comprehensive reconnaissance for penetration testing and bug bounty hunting.
 Get enterprise-grade reconnaissance with a single command!
 🚀 Features